edgedb/edgedb/docs/reference/protocol/dataformats.rst

 cal::local_time
 ===============

-The :eql:type:`cal::local_time` values are represented as a 64-bit integer, most sigificant byte first.
+:eql:type:`cal::local_time` values are represented as a 64-bit integer, most sigificant byte first.
 The value is the number of *microseconds* since midnight.

 For example, the ``local_time`` value ``'12:10'`` is